Joseph Whitty: Mass hunger strikes

 After Whitty's non-sanctioned hunger strike and death, Michael Kilroy, the Officer Commanding (OC) IRA prisoners in Mountjoy Prison announced that 300 men would go on hunger strike (on 13 October 1923).
 By late 1923, thousands of Irish republican prisoners were on hunger strike in multiple prisons/internment camps across Ireland.
 The mass hunger strikes of October/November 1923 saw around 8,000 of the 12,000 republican prisoners (opposed to the 1921 Anglo-Irish Treaty) on hunger strikes in Irish prisons, protesting internment without charge/trial, poor prison conditions and demanding immediate release of all political prisoners.
 Previously, the Irish Free State government had passed a motion outlawing the release of prisoners on hunger strike.

 With the death of Whitty and two other recent Irish republican hunger strikers: Michael Fitzgerald (d.17 October 1920) and Joe Murphy (d.25 October 1920) and the large numbers of Irish republicans prisoners on hunger strike, at the end of October 1923 the Irish Free State Government sent a delegation to speak with IRA leadership.
 On 23 November 1923 the hunger strike was called off (O'Sullivan had died the previous day) eventually setting off a release program for many of the prisoners, but some were not released until as late as 1932.
 The mass hunger strike of 1923 lasted for 41 days and "met with little success".

 Burial and annual commemoration

 Michael Joseph Whitty is buried at Ballymore Cemetery Killinick, County Wexford, Ireland.
 The inscription on his grave reads: "In Memory of Joseph Whitty, Connolly St, Wexford.
 South Wexford Brigade who died for Ireland 2nd August 1923".

-The Sinn Fein Cumann (Association) in Wexford City is named after Joe Whitty.
+The Sinn Féin Cumann (Association) in Wexford City is named after Joe Whitty.
 The annual Joe Whitty Commemoration is held each year on Easter Saturday evening in Ballymore, County Wexford.